Ground state energy and phase transitions of Long-range XXZ using VQE: Introduction

 \section{Introduction}

-Interacting many-electron systems have been at the forefront of condensed matter physics \cite{leblanc2015solutions} and is pursued as an attempt to design and understand properties of useful materials\cite{scalapino2012common} and also to understand fundamental science\cite{arovas2022hubbard}.
-In this matter, studying long-range interactions has gained a lot of attraction in recent times because of the many emerging setups in atomic, molecular, and optical physics (AMO).
-There has also been several experimental improvements in the cooling, trapping, and controlling of many-body atomic and molecular quantum systems possessing long-range interactions\cite{lahaye2009physics,schneider2012experimental,monroe2014ion,browaeys2016experimental}.
-Theoretically, it has also been extensively studied in condensed matter physics\cite{bloch2008many,bloch2012quantum,lewenstein2012ultracold}.
-Although the short-range systems can be used to derive properties of their corresponding long-range interacting system {(in the limiting case)}, many novel phenomena are exclusive to the long-range interaction itself \cite{spivak2004phases,lahaye2009physics,peter2012anomalous}.
-Experimentally, it has been possible to engineer {2D-} Ising {lattice with power-law decaying interaction between spins}\cite{britton2012engineered}.
-In the study of ultra-cold atoms, it has been observed that for fermionic and bosonic isotopes of Cr, Dy, and Er, a coherent spin-exchange has been induced by a large dipole-dipole interaction in the range of $\frac{1}{r^3}$ \cite{de2013nonequilibrium,naylor2015chromium,lu2011strongly,baier2016extended,aikawa2014reaching,baumann2010dicke}.
+Interacting many-electron systems have been at the forefront of condensed matter physics. \cite{leblanc2015solutions} One attempts to design and understand properties of useful materials\cite{scalapino2012common} and also to understand fundamental science\cite{arovas2022hubbard}.
+In this matter, studying long-range interactions has gained a lot of attraction in recent times because of the many emerging setups in atomic, molecular, and optical physics.
+There have also been several experimental improvements in the cooling, trapping, and controlling of many-body atomic and molecular quantum systems possessing long-range interactions\cite{lahaye2009physics,schneider2012experimental,monroe2014ion,browaeys2016experimental}.
+Theoretically, they have also been extensively studied in condensed matter physics\cite{bloch2008many,bloch2012quantum,lewenstein2012ultracold}.
+Although short-range systems can be used to derive properties of a corresponding long-range interacting system (in the limiting case), many novel phenomena are exclusive to the long-range interaction itself \cite{spivak2004phases,lahaye2009physics,peter2012anomalous}.
+Experimentally, it has been possible to engineer a {2D-} Ising lattice with power-law decaying interaction between spins\cite{britton2012engineered}.
+In the study of ultra-cold atoms, it has been observed that for fermionic and bosonic isotopes of Cr, Dy, and Er, a coherent spin-exchange has been induced by a large dipole-dipole interaction decaying like $\frac{1}{r^3}$ \cite{de2013nonequilibrium,naylor2015chromium,lu2011strongly,baier2016extended,aikawa2014reaching,baumann2010dicke}.